chagaaxo/secondstar/README.md

 ## 🗺 Google Maps Setup

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
-2. Create an API key for Google Maps JavaScript API.
+2. Create an API key for Google Maps JavaScript API
-3. Enable billing (required by Google Maps).
+3. Enable billing (required by Google Maps)
-4. Restrict your key to your domain for security.
+4. Restrict your key to your domain for security
-5. Add it to your .env as VITE_GOOGLE_MAPS_API_KEY.
+5. Add it to your .env as VITE_GOOGLE_MAPS_API_KEY

 ---

 ## 📜 License
-This project is licensed under the MIT License — you are free to use, modify, and distribute.
+This project is licensed under the MIT License — you are free to use, modify, and distribute

 ---